Aseprite Importers

 The result of the process differs depending on the target object type:

-- For Characters, every tag represents a specific animation (ex. the talk animation), and when applicable, the animation direction (ex. up, down, left or right).
-So in a typical project of medium size, there will be specific tags for talk up, talk down, walk left, walk right, and so on, plus very specific tags for special cutscene animations (eat multifolded pizza, brush alien dog hair, jump across cakes chasm, etc).
+- For Characters, every tag represents a specific animation (e.g., the talk animation), and when applicable, the animation direction (e.g., up, down, left, or right).
+So in a typical project of medium size, there will be specific tags for talk up, talk down, walk left, walk right, and so on, plus very specific tags for special cutscene animations (eat multifolded pizza, brush alien dog hair, jump across cakes chasm, etc.).

-- For Rooms, every tag represents a Prop and for each tag, a new prop with its own animation is created and populated by the appropriate animation (or sprite).
-Background and foreground elements are props, of course, and it will be possible to configure each prop visibility and clickability at import.
+- For Rooms, every tag represents a Prop and for each tag, a new prop with its own animation is created and populated with the appropriate animation (or sprite).
+Background and foreground elements are props, of course, and it will be possible to configure each prop's visibility and clickability before importing starts.

-Despite having slightly different outputs, the structure of a Character's or Room's Aseprite source file is basically the same.
+Despite having slightly different outputs, the structure of these Aseprite source files is basically the same.

 Aseprite file organization